Marguerite Alibert: Trial

 The trial opened on Monday, 10 September 1923, with many people queuing to enter, including some who had waited since before daybreak.
 The trial lasted until Saturday, 15 September.
 During the trial, Alibert presented herself as the victim of the "brutality and beastliness" of her "oriental husband".
 Alibert was defended by Edward Marshall Hall, one of the more famous British lawyers of that era.
 The trial judge disallowed any mention of Alibert's past as a courtesan, ensuring that the name of the Prince of Wales never was mentioned as part of the evidence during the trial.
 At the same time, Fahmy was described as "a monster of Eastern depravity and decadence, whose sexual tastes were indicative of an amoral sadism towards his helpless European wife".
 Alibert was acquitted of all charges.

 Post-trial

-After the trial, Alibert sued her late husband's family aiming to lay claim to his property.
+After the trial, Alibert sued her late husband's family for his property.
 A court in Egypt rejected the verdict at the Old Bailey and dismissed her claim.
 She lived in an apartment facing the Ritz in Paris until the end of her life.
 After her death, the few remaining letters from Edward, which she had kept as insurance, were found and destroyed by a friend.